Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Discussion

 \subsection{Limitations}

 The evaluation is based on SimBench reference networks (1-LV-rural3, 1-LV-urban6) and \acs{NSC}-based load profiles generated within the same simulation environment.
 While these networks are designed to be representative of German \ac{LV} grid topologies, absolute results such as congestion thresholds, voltage profiles, and \ac{SE} error magnitudes will differ for specific real-world grids.
+The two networks are contrasting settlement-specific cases rather than a statistically representative sample of the national stock.
+The rural network in particular is a single-family area with correspondingly high per-home \ac{EV} intensity, so absolute rural congestion magnitudes represent a high-electrification case rather than a national average.
 Validation of the reported thresholds against field measurement data from operational \ac{LV} grids remains outstanding.

-The pseudo-measurements used in \autoref{sec:state_estimation_quality} are derived from the same \acs{NSC} time series that generate the simulation ground truth, resulting in deviations below $1\,\%$ from the true nodal injections.
-This represents an optimistic upper bound.
-In operational \ac{LV} grids, pseudo-measurements are typically constructed from standard load profiles, averaged annual consumptions, or transformer-level disaggregation methods.
-Under such conditions, estimation errors would increase, and the qualitative conclusions (K3 insufficiency, K2/K1 superiority) would be reinforced rather than weakened.
+The pseudo-measurements used in \autoref{sec:state_estimation_quality} derive their consumption weights from the same \acs{NSC} annual energy values that underlie the simulation ground truth.
+In operational \ac{LV} grids, these weights would be constructed from billing data or standard load profiles, which would introduce additional distributional uncertainty.
+The qualitative conclusions (K3 insufficiency, K2/K1 superiority) would therefore be reinforced rather than weakened under real-world conditions, as the dominant error source under K3 (the H0-based total load estimate) is independent of the weight accuracy.

 The \ac{BC-Mod} algorithm linearizes the branch current equations around nominal voltage.
-This approximation holds well for moderate loading (with errors below $0.1\,\%$ in the evaluated 2030/2035 scenarios) but introduces a systematic error under extreme loading conditions, where voltages deviate substantially from nominal.
-The results for 2040 and 2045 scenarios under poor equipment should therefore be interpreted as lower bounds on achievable accuracy.
+The mirror test (\autoref{subsec:mirror_test_appendix}) confirms that the linearization error remains below $0.1\,\%$ under full measurement coverage, but this error grows under extreme loading conditions where voltages deviate substantially from nominal ($< 0.93\,\text{p.u.}$ in the 2045 rural scenario under poor equipment).
+The reported \ac{SE} errors therefore include a linearization component that a nonlinear solver would avoid.
 Nonlinear or hybrid \ac{SE} formulations could improve performance at higher computational cost.

-Finally, the evaluated scenarios are dominated by load-driven congestion and no line overloads occur (maximum utilization: $98.6\,\%$).
-Generation-driven congestion (e.g., reverse power flow from \ac{PV}) and networks with higher cable utilization may exhibit different estimation characteristics, which are not fully captured in the present analysis.